""

 Minimum Residence Credit Requirement 32 credits

-Minimum Graduate Coursework Requirement Half of degree coursework (26 credits out of 51 total credits) must be completed graduate-level coursework.
-Details can be found in the Graduate School’s Minimum Graduate Coursework (50%) policy (https://policy.wisc.edu/library/UW-1244).
+Minimum Graduate Coursework Requirement 26 credits must be graduate-level coursework.
+Refer to the Graduate School: Minimum Graduate Coursework (50%) Requirement policy: https://policy.wisc.edu/library/UW-1244.

 Overall Graduate GPA Requirement 3.00 GPA required.
+Refer to the Graduate School: Grade Point Average (GPA) Requirement policy: https://policy.wisc.edu/library/UW-1203.

 Other Grade Requirements An average record of B or better in all work taken as a graduate student is required by the Department of Integrative Biology (grades of P and S are for this purpose considered to be satisfactory at the B level; grades of Incomplete are considered for this purpose to be unsatisfactory if they are not removed during the following semester of residence).

-Assessments and Examinations In the second semester of the first year, students must complete the Certification of Candidate for a Ph.D.
-Degree.
+Assessments and Examinations In the second semester of the first year, students must complete the Certification of Candidate for a PhD degree.

 By the end of the fourth semester, students must complete the qualifying examination and return the signed qualifying examination form to the department.